cs24m111/JupyterAdv/README.md

  This is part of release 2.\
  This gives the commenting feature part of JupyterAdv.\
  Clone the repository to your local environment.\
- Change directory to the jupyterlab_apod directory Then pip install -e "."\
+ Change directory to the jupyterlab_apod directory.\
+ Then pip install -e "."\
  Then jupyter labextension develop . --overwrite\
  Then jlpm build\